Gabesdad78/budgetapp/README.md

-# 💰 ML Budget App
+# 💰 Smart Budget App

-A powerful machine learning budget management application that helps you control spending, allocate funds, and predict future expenses using AI.
+A powerful budget management application that helps you control spending, allocate funds, and get smart recommendations using analytics.

 ## 🚀 Live Demo